Consumer Rights Act

 Problems with contracts

-If you find the work that has been carried out is not satisfactory, costs more than was agreed or takes too long, you may be able to claim compensation.
+If you entered into a contract on or before 30 September 2015 and find the work that has been carried out is not satisfactory, costs more than was agreed or takes too long, you may be able to claim compensation.

 Unlike buying goods, it's not so easy to reject the whole job and ask for all your money back - although you should consider this if you can show that the workmanship was so poor that you got no benefit from it.

 So, if you're faced with any of these problems you have a number of options to consider.

 Remember that where a trader guarantees their work for a set period of time that guarantee does not affect your legal rights to have work done with reasonable care and skill using materials that are of satisfactory quality, as described and fit for purpose.

 A trader can't claim that you cannot get a repair on any work that you discover is not up to standard after your guarantee period is over.